fboes/aerofly-patterns/README.md

 | `AEROFLY_AIRCRAFT_CODE` | Internal aircraft code in Aerofly FS 4                        | `c172`  | `c172`  |
 | `RP_RUNWAY`             | Comma-separated list of runway names with right-turn pattern  | `24,33` |         |

+If you need to skip a parameter, supply `-` and it will use the default value.

 The complete list of available internal aircraft codes in Aerofly FS 4 is available in `…\Aerofly FS 4 Flight Simulator\aircraft`.
 Examples of codes:

 | `AEROFLY_AIRCRAFT_CODE` | Type                                 |